syedalimohsinbukhari/Solvers/README.md

 ## Why another numerical solver library?
 The library is the product of my PhD coursework for **Advance Numerical Techniques** by _**Dr. Umair**_ at _Institute of Space Technology, Pakistan, Islamabad_ and is not intended to replace any existing numerical solving packages.
 This is for educational purpose only.

+The library is the product of my PhD coursework for **Advance Numerical Techniques** by _**Dr. Umair**_ at _Institute of Space Technology, Pakistan, Islamabad_ and is not intended to replace any existing numerical solving packages.
+This is for educational purpose only.

-Most of the modules included in this library have been implemented efficiently in the mainstream packages like **NumPy**, **SciPy**, and more.
+Most of the modules included in this library have been implemented efficiently in the mainstream packages like **NumPy **, **SciPy**, and more.
 The users are encouraged to use those packages for their daily tasks.

 ## What's in this library?
 This library includes implementations of,

 * Newton-Cotes integrators,
   * Trapezoid Rule
   * Simpson's 1/3 Rule